-Whenever you spend money on printed marketing materials or a web site - your objective is always to convey useful information to potential customers - information that will encourage them to ultimately purchase your product or service.
+Whenever you spend money on printed marketing materials or a web site - your objective is always to convey useful information to potential customers information that will encourage them to ultimately purchase your product or service.

 Today, we are all busy.
-Many of us don't have the time or the patience with a struggle to discover whether a vendor has the "right stuff" to fulfill our requirements.
+Many of us don't have the time or the patience to struggle to discover whether a vendor has the "right stuff" to fulfill our requirements.
 The onus is on that vendor to get a concise but complete message across with the absolute minimum of effort from the potential customer.

-Paying close attention to these basics:
+Paying close attention to the basics:

 - Using white space expertly,

 - Observing the KISS rule,

-- Providing clear, concise navigation (as discussed in our Design Notes - Key factors for effective web site navigation),
+- Providing clear, concise navigation (as we discussed in our July 2011 newsletter),